cartagenae/X_Walk/README.md

 > NOTE:
 > * The files retain their original formats and extensions.
 > * The columns (in this example the Profile column) do not get overwritten.
-If you wish to add this feature, Please let me know in the issues section.

 ## Requirements (Windows users only)